-3 courses + 50 hours related experience
+3 courses + 50 hours related

 Leveraging concrete knowledge and skills is central to on-the-ground international development work.
-Through this Peace Corps Prep program, you will begin to build a professional specialty, which should serve your career well whether or not you become a Peace Corps Volunteer.
+Through this PC Prep program, you will begin to build a professional specialty, which should serve your career well whether or not you become a Peace Corps Volunteer.